 The Georgia Attorney General's office offers a NON-PAID / VOLUNTEER summer internship for rising third year law students who are currently enrolled in an accredited law school.
 The program generally runs from the first week in June through the second week in August.
 Typically, one intern is assigned to each of the legal divisions/sections.
-The Divisions/Sections are as follows:
+The Divisions/Sections/Units are as follows:

 Regulated Industries and Professions Division